- Home /

 Drug and drink driving pose a serious risk to both the driver affected, their passengers and especially other road users.

-If you are injured in a road accident involving a drunk or drug affected driver, you will be able to claim compensation from the Transport Accident Commission (TAC) and not have to worry about chasing the at fault party as the scheme indemnifies them.
+If you are injured in a road accident involving a drunk or drug affected driver, you will be able to claim compensation from the at-fault driver’s compulsory third party (CTP) insurance, as they will most likely be deemed negligent for the accident.

 by one-third if convicted with a BAC of more than 0.05 and less than 0.12